PrivSec-dev/privsec.dev/content/posts/android/F-Droid Security Issues.md

 *A tempting idea would be to compare F-Droid to the desktop Linux model where users trust their distribution maintainers out-of-the-box (this can be sane if you're already trusting the OS anyway), but the desktop platform is intrinsically chaotic and heterogeneous for better and for worse.
 It really shouldn't be compared to the Android platform in any way.*

 While we've seen that F-Droid controls the signing servers (much like Play App Signing), F-Droid also fully controls the build servers that run the disposable VMs used for building apps.
-And [as of July 2022](https://gitlab.com/groups/fdroid/-/milestones/5#tab-issues), their guest VM image officially runs a version of Debian which reached EOL.
+And from June to November of 2022, their guest VM image [officially ran an end-of-life release of Debian LTS](https://gitlab.com/groups/fdroid/-/milestones/5#tab-issues).
+It is also worth noting that Debian LTS seperate project from Debian which attempts to extend the lifetime of releases that are deemed end-of-life by the Debian project and [does not get handled by the Debian Security team](https://wiki.debian.org/LTS).
+The version they were using (Debian Stretch) was actually discontinued [2 years prior](https://wiki.debian.org/DebianStretch).
 Undoubtedly, this raises questions about their whole infrastructure security.

 > How can you be sure that the app repository can be held to account for the code it delivers?